hrishim/llvl_prog1_book/src/starting_assembly.md

 ---

 Programming languages such as C, C++, Python etc allow programmers to write code at an even higher level of abstraction.
 Code written in high-level languages are first converted to Assembly language.
 This is done using an application called a **Compiler**.
-Once the program has been compiled another program called **Assembler** is used to convert the assembly code into instruction encoding.
+Once the program has been compiled an **Assembler** is used to convert the assembly code into instruction encoding.

 ## Registers